paulenriquez/coolify-apps/open-webui/DOCS.md

 > [!NOTE]
 > Docker Volume Backup uses **UTC Timezone**.
 Keep that in mind when scheduling backups using the `DVB_CRON_EXP_UTC` env var.

-## How many S3 buckets does this deployment rely on?

-### ✅ TLDR: Three (3) S3 Buckets

-This deployment comes with three functionalities that rely on S3 (listed below). **⚠️ USE SEPARATE S3 BUCKETS FOR EACH! ⚠️**.

-1. Open WebUI File Uploads (configured under `open-webui` in the compose file)
-2. Postgres Backup (configured via Coolify's UI)
-3. Docker Volume Backups (configured under `docker-volume-backup` in the compose file)

-> [!CAUTION]
->
-> _For additional emphasis..._ **⚠️ USE SEPARATE S3 BUCKETS FOR EACH! ⚠️** The above listed functionalities use separate, independent S3 clients.
-The way they upload (and delete) files _can_ conflict with one another.
-To reduce the risk of your files getting overwritten, it's best to use separate buckets for each.